kqorany/Challenge_Task/TechnicalInfo.md

 		.
 		.
 ```
-The PEOPLE and FRIENDSHIPS, in this case, will save the following:
+* The PEOPLE and FRIENDSHIPS, in this case, will have the following:
 ```
 PEOPLE =
 	[